haseena-hassan/FinanceFolio-Backend/README.md

 # FinanceTracker-Backend
-Java Application for tracking personal finances for individuals
+Java Application for tracking personal expenses for individuals